Monero-HackerIndustrial/monerosigner-emulator/readme.md

 # SeedSigner Emulator (Monero signer fork version)

+## This is a fork of the original emulator created by [@EnteroPositivo](https://twitter.com/enteropositivo).
+The fork is meant to constain any changes made to the new project.

 > Allows to execute [SeedSigner](https://github.com/SeedSigner) air-gapped hardware wallet in your desktop (windows/linux/mac)

 ![](img/ubuntu.png)